- You will be alerted to new articles by your researchers that you may not have known about otherwise.

-Please contact us on firstname.lastname@example.org if you would like to know more.
+Please contact us at firstname.lastname@example.org, mentioning Publications Router, if you would like to know more.

 How it works

 Publications Router can deliver notifications about your researchers' papers straight into a review queue in your repository or CRIS.
 The notifications may include the full text of the published version of record, or the authors' accepted manuscript, or may just consist of metadata.
 This will depend on what individual publishers can provide.